 The PIR-BL7 has 3 cables: a power input that can accept a 12V DC or 24VAC power supply. a BNC female video output, and an alarm relay input / output terminal block.

 Alarm Input / Output Integration

 This CCTV camera can be integrated with other security and alarm components using the alarm inputs and outputs.
 Please refer to the below wiring diagrams to discover some of the possible uses.

 Alarm Relay Output

-Terminals A and B makeup an alarm relay output that can be connected to devices that provide their own power.
+Terminals A and B make up an alarm relay output that can be connected to devices that provide their own power.
 Devices such as sirens, strobe lights, and signs can be used.
-In the above diagram the relay is connected to an alarm siren.
+In the above diagram, the relay is connected to an alarm siren.
 The alarm relay output is normally closed (NO) which means that no power flows through the circuit by default.
-The relay closes when either one of two events occur: 1) The PIR motion sensor detects motion.
+The relay closes when either one of two events occurs: 1) The PIR motion sensor detects motion.
 2) If you have an alarm input connected to terminals C and F, this sensor will also trigger the relay when opened.